Job searching is probably the most stressful and overwhelming part of our careers.

 QA concepts and working knowledge(all work management tools) | Excellent eye for details and good knowledge of www standards | Data collection and interpretation skills Heatmap based data collection tool knowledge | Usability tester |

-Here are the links, please check them out:
+Here are the links, check them out:

 - Free QA training